Arthur William Heintzelman

 Sheet: 10 7/8 x 7 11/16 in.
 (27.6 x 19.6 cm)

 Image: 7 15/16 x 5 1/16 in.
 (20.1 x 12.9 cm) (show scale)

 Signed, below plate, lower left, in graphite: "Arthur W-am Heintzelman".

-Inscribed, below plate, lower left, in graphite: "Arthur W-am Heintzelman"; below plate, lower right, in graphite: "Ed.
-100"; lower right corner of sheet, in graphite: "L'Accordioniste".
+Inscribed, lower left corner of sheet, "Head Study"; below plate, lower left, in graphite: "Arthur W-am Heintzelman"; lower right corner of sheet, "Ed.
+100".

 This item is not on view

 Gift of The Louis E. Stern Foundation, Inc.